Portrait of Thomas Cromwell

-Portrait of Thomas Cromwell is a small oil painting by the German and Swiss artist Hans Holbein the Younger, usually dated to between 1532 and 1534, when Cromwell, an English lawyer and statesman who served as chief minister to King Henry VIII of England from 1532 to 1540, was around 48 years old.
+Portrait of Thomas Cromwell is a small oil painting by the German-Swiss artist Hans Holbein the Younger.
+It is usually dated to between 1532 and 1534, when Cromwell, an English lawyer and statesman who served as chief minister to King Henry VIII of England from 1532 to 1540, was around 48 years old.
 It is one of two portraits Holbein painted of him; the other is a tondo from a series of medallions of Tudor courtiers.

+Holbein became a court painter for the English crown in 1532, under the patronage of Cromwell and Anne Boleyn and was King's Painter to Henry VIII by 1535.
+This portrait was commissioned by Cromwell, whom art historians assume asked that he was portrayed in a modest fashion, in contrast to the artist's other English court paintings, which tend to be lavish and flattering.

-The original panel is lost, and today known from three copies: in the Frick Collection in New York (where it is hung opposite Holbein's Portrait of Thomas More); in the National Portrait Gallery in London and the Chichester Constable collection in Yorkshire.
-The Frick panel is considered superior in quality.
+The original panel is lost, and today known from three copies: in the Frick Collection in New York, an early seventeenth-century version in the National Portrait Gallery in London, and in the Chichester Constable collection in Yorkshire.

-Subject
+Holbein's relationship with Cromwell

 Thomas Cromwell was a lawyer and statesman who began as a blacksmith's son in Putney, and rose to power as an associate of Cardinal Wolsey.
-After Wolsey's fall and a period of initial distrust, he became a confidant of Henry VIII, assuming the roles of vicegerent, Lord Chancellor, lord high chamberlain, amongst others.
+After Wolsey's fall and a period of initial distrust, he became a confidant of Henry VIII, assuming the roles of vicegerent, Lord Chancellor, Lord Great Chamberlain, amongst others.
 A shrewd politician, he was aware of the effect of propaganda and commissioned Holbein to produce images positioning him as a reformist and royalist, including anti-clerical woodcuts and the title page for Myles Coverdale's English translation of the bible.
 In this he was both progressive and attuned to Henry VIII's grandiose programme of artistic patronage.
-The king's efforts to glorify his own status as Supreme Head of the Church culminated in the building of Nonsuch Palace, started in 1538.
+The King's efforts to glorify his own status as Supreme Head of the Church of England culminated in the building of Nonsuch Palace, started in 1538.

-Cromwell engineered the king's divorce from Catherine of Aragon.
+Cromwell engineered the King's divorce from Catherine of Aragon.
 He was an early ally of Anne Boleyn but played a key role in her downfall.
 He was a significant force in the Tudor court until, hoping to strengthen the political alliance with the Protestant cause in Germany, he erred in advising Henry to marry Anne of Cleves.
 The move was unpopular and afforded his many enemies the chance to bring charges of treason, forcing his eventual arrest and beheading.

-This left Holbein in an uncertain position; his guile had allowed him survive the downfalls of More and Anne, but Cromwell's sudden fall badly damaged his reputation.
+This left Holbein in an uncertain position; his guile had allowed him survive the downfalls of More and Anne, but Cromwell's sudden fall badly damaged his own reputation.
 Although he managed to retain his position as King's painter, his standing never recovered.